zonkiie/cpp_odb-soap/README.md

 A good staring point should be my main.cpp file, which can call every c and c++ soap function defined in soap_functions.hh.
 ### 7. Compile everything
 To use my Makefile, you need to install and configure ccache, the compiler cache.
 If you have to compile a code very often, you will be very happy about this cache.

+The best is to look to the example code ans Makefile it it's not explained in this README file.

 ## Problems which might be unsolvable
 ### 1. Lazy loading